lunartechfreek/pawfect-pups/README.md

 #### External - New User Goals

-* As a new user i want to, find a good dog trainer.
+* As a new user I want to, find a good dog trainer.
-* As a new user i want to, find a suitable training class.
+* As a new user I want to, find a suitable training class.
-* As a new user i want to, navigate the site with ease.
+* As a new user I want to, navigate the site with ease.
-* As a new user i want to, use a well layed out and visually appealing website.
+* As a new user I want to, use a well layed out and visually appealing website.
-* As a new user i want to, easily find relevant information.
+* As a new user I want to, easily find relevant information.
-* As a new user i want to, see pictures of the training they offer.
+* As a new user I want to, see pictures of the training they offer.
-* As a new user i want to, be able to find where they are located with ease.
+* As a new user I want to, be able to find where they are located with ease.

 #### External - Current User Goals

-* As a current user i want to, navigate the site with ease.
+* As a current user I want to, navigate the site with ease.
-* As a current user i want to, see that the website is updated regularly with any changed to the trainers, classes or the contact details.
+* As a current user I want to, see that the website is updated regularly with any changed to the trainers, classes or the contact details.

 #### Site Owner Goals

-* As the site owner i want to, build my business online.
+* As the site owner I want to, build my business online.
 * As the site owner I want to, show the full range of the services we offer.
 * As the site owner I want to, show the user our dog trainers.
 * As the site owner I want to, provide a visually friendly user experience.
-* As the site owner i want to, provide an easy to navigate website.
+* As the site owner I want to, provide an easy to navigate website.
 * As the site owner I want to, show the user photos from our training sessions.
 * As the site owner I want to, provide clear contact details and where to find us.